-4.4 Acceptable number of off-types
+4.5 [old 4.4] Acceptable number of off-types

-4.4.1 Self-Pollinated and Vegetatively Propagated Varieties
+4.5.1 [old 4.4.1] Self-Pollinated and Vegetatively Propagated Varieties

-4.4.1.1 The General Introduction (Chapter 6: Section 6.4.1.3) explains that "The acceptable number of off-types tolerated in samples of various sizes is often based on a fixed "population standard" and "acceptance probability".
-The "population standard" can be expressed as the percentage of off-types to be accepted if all individuals of the variety could be examined.
-The probability of correctly accepting that a variety is uniform is called the "acceptance probability".
+4.5.1.1 [old 4.4.1.1] The General Introduction (Chapter 6: Section 6.4.1.3) explains that "The acceptable number of off-types tolerated in samples of various sizes is often based on a fixed "population standard" and "acceptance probability".
+The "population standard" can be expressed as the maximum percentage of off-types to be accepted if all individuals of the variety could be examined.
+The probability of correctly accepting as uniform a variety with the population standard of off-types is called the "acceptance probability".

-4.4.1.2 As explained in Section 2 [cross ref.], the off-type approach is the common method of assessing uniformity in self-pollinated and vegetatively propagated varieties.
-However, the General Introduction (Chapter 6: Section 6.4.1.3.2) explains that "For the purpose of DUS testing, mainly self-pollinated varieties are those that are not fully self-pollinated but are treated as self-pollinated for testing.
-For these, as well as for inbred lines of hybrid varieties, a higher tolerance of off-types can be accepted, compared to truly self-pollinated and vegetatively propagated varieties [...]."
+4.5.1.2 [old 4.4.1.2] As explained in Section 2 [cross ref.], the off-type approach is the common method of assessing uniformity in self-pollinated and vegetatively propagated varieties.
+However, the General Introduction (Chapter 6: Section 6.4.1.3.2) explains that

+"For the purpose of DUS testing, mainly self-pollinated varieties are those that are not fully self-pollinated but are treated as self-pollinated for testing.
+For these, as well as for inbred lines of hybrid varieties, a higher tolerance of off-types can be accepted, compared to truly self-pollinated and vegetatively propagated varieties [...]".
+Nevertheless, where appropriate, the same tolerance may be used.^y